RangoGM/ccna-labs/05C STP Port Fast & BDPU GUARD (CML + PKT)/README.md

 ### Notes

+>[!NOTE]
-PortFast is designed for end-device access ports and should not be used on links between switches.
+> - PortFast is designed for end-device access ports and should not be used on links between switches.

-BPDU Guard provides protection by disabling a port that receives BPDUs, preventing accidental or unauthorized switches from affecting the STP topology.
+> - BPDU Guard provides protection by disabling a port that receives BPDUs, preventing accidental or unauthorized switches from affecting the STP topology.

-These features are commonly used together as a best practice in enterprise access-layer networks.
+> - These features are commonly used together as a best practice in enterprise access-layer networks.

 | [⬅️ Previous Lab](../05B%20STP%20Root%20Bridge%20(CML%20%2B%20PKT)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../06%20Ethernet%20Channel%20%26%20ASIC%20Hashing%20(CML%20%2B%20PKT)) |
 |:--- | :---: | ---: |